Inventories, Demand Shocks Propagation and Amplification in Supply Chains: Model

-The results are consistent using either set of fixed effects.
-Using the most parsimonious specification in column 1, the model suggests that, ceteris paribus, increasing all $\mathcal{U}$ by from its 25th to its 75th percentile to a sector with average inventories implies a .09pp increase in the output elasticity to demand shocks.
-When using industry and time fixed effects, the estimate drops to .06pp.
-These are respectively 17.9\% and 22.1\% of the elasticity absent inventories.
-Conversely, raising inventories-to-sales ratios by its interquartile range to industries at the average $\mathcal{U}$ yields a higher elasticity by .08pp or .05pp with time fixed effects, respectively 15.2\% and 18.7\% of the elasticity absent inventories.
-In all cases, consistently with the model predictions, I estimate $\hat\delta_2>0$.
-Quantitatively, the interplay between inventories and the industry's position in supply chains increases the average output elasticity by approximately 20\%.
+Consistently with the model prediction, I find that the elasticity to the shift-share instrument $\hat\delta_1=1$ while the effect of the inventory amplification channel is positive and economically meaningful.
+To understand the magnitude of this effect, consider, ceteris paribus, increasing all $\mathcal{U}$ from its 25th to its 75th percentile to a sector with average inventories; this implies a 19.5\% increase in the output elasticity.
+Conversely, raising inventories-to-sales ratios by its interquartile range to industries at the average $\mathcal{U}$ yields a higher elasticity by 16.5\%.
+Quantitatively, the interplay between inventories and the industry's position in supply chains increases the average output elasticity by about 18\%.